SDGforskning/sdg-strings/SDG03_query_action_WoS.md

   )
   AND
       (
-        (
-          ("least developed" OR "least-developed" OR "developing")
-          NEAR/3 ("countr*" OR "nation$" OR "state$")
-        )
+        "least developed countr*" OR "developing countr*" OR "least developed nation$" OR "developing nation$" OR "developing states"
-        OR "Angola" OR "Benin" OR "Burkina Faso" OR "Burundi" OR "Chad" OR "Comoros" OR "Congo" OR "Djibouti" OR "Eritrea" OR "Ethiopia" OR "Gambia" OR "Guinea" OR "Guinea-Bissau" OR "Lesotho" OR "Liberia" OR "Madagascar" OR "Malawi" OR "Mali" OR "Mauritania" OR "Mozambique" OR "Niger" OR "Rwanda" OR "Sao Tome and Principe" OR "Senegal" OR "Sierra Leone" OR "Somalia" OR "South Sudan" OR "Sudan" OR "Togo" OR "Uganda" OR "Tanzania" OR "Zambia" OR "Cambodia" OR "Kiribati" OR "Lao People’s democratic republic" OR "Myanmar" OR "Solomon islands" OR "Timor Leste" OR "Tuvalu" OR "Vanuatu" OR "Afghanistan" OR "Bangladesh" OR "Bhutan" OR "Nepal" OR "Yemen" OR "Haiti"
+        OR "Angola" OR "Benin" OR "Burkina Faso" OR "Burundi" OR "Central African Republic" OR "Chad" OR "Comoros" OR "Congo" OR "Djibouti" OR "Eritrea" OR "Ethiopia" OR "Gambia" OR "Guinea" OR "Guinea-Bissau" OR "Lesotho" OR "Liberia" OR "Madagascar" OR "Malawi" OR "Mali" OR "Mauritania" OR "Mozambique" OR "Niger" OR "Rwanda" OR "Sao Tome and Principe" OR "Senegal" OR "Sierra Leone" OR "Somalia" OR "South Sudan" OR "Sudan" OR "Togo" OR "Uganda" OR "Tanzania" OR "Zambia" OR "Cambodia" OR "Kiribati" OR "Lao People’s democratic republic" OR "Laos" OR "Myanmar" OR "Solomon islands" OR "Timor Leste" OR "Tuvalu" OR "Vanuatu" OR "Afghanistan" OR "Bangladesh" OR "Bhutan" OR "Nepal" OR "Yemen" OR "Haiti"
         OR "Antigua and Barbuda" OR "Bahamas" OR "Bahrain" OR "Barbados" OR "Belize" OR "Cabo Verde" OR "Comoros" OR "Cuba" OR "Dominica" OR "Dominican Republic" OR "Federated states of Micronesia" OR "Fiji" OR "Grenada" OR "Guinea-Bissau" OR "Guyana" OR "Haiti" OR "Jamaica" OR "Kiribati" OR "Maldives" OR "Marshall Islands" OR "Mauritius" OR "Nauru" OR "Palau" OR "Papua New Guinea" OR "Saint Kitts and Nevis" OR "Saint Lucia" OR "Saint Vincent and the Grenadines" OR "Samoa" OR "São Tomé and Príncipe" OR "Seychelles" OR "Singapore" OR "Solomon Islands" OR "Suriname" OR "Timor-Leste" OR "Tonga" OR "Trinidad and Tobago" OR "Tuvalu" OR "Vanuatu" OR "American Samoa" OR "Anguilla" OR "Aruba" OR "Bermuda" OR "British Virgin Islands" OR "Cayman Islands" OR "Commonwealth of Northern Marianas" OR "Cook Islands" OR "Curaçao" OR "French Polynesia" OR "Guadeloupe" OR "Guam" OR "Martinique" OR "Montserrat" OR "New Caledonia" OR "Niue" OR "Puerto Rico" OR "Sint Maarten" OR "Turks and Caicos" OR "U.S. Virgin Islands"
-        OR "Afghanistan" OR "Armenia" OR "Azerbaijan" OR "Bhutan" OR "Bolivia" OR "Botswana" OR "Burkina Faso" OR "Burundi" OR "Central African Republic" OR "Chad" OR "Eswatini" OR "Ethiopia" OR "Kazakhstan" OR "Kyrgystan" OR "Lao People’s Democratic Republic" OR "Lesotho" OR "Malawi" OR "Mali" OR "Mongolia" OR "Nepal" OR "Niger" OR "Paraguay" OR "Republic of Moldova" OR "Rwanda" OR "South Sudan" OR "Tajikistan" OR "The former Yugoslav Republic of Macedonia" OR "Turkmenistan" OR "Uganda" OR "Uzbekistan" OR "Zambia" OR "Zimbabwe"
+        OR "Afghanistan" OR "Armenia" OR "Azerbaijan" OR "Bhutan" OR "Bolivia" OR "Botswana" OR "Burkina Faso" OR "Burundi" OR "Central African Republic" OR "Chad" OR "Eswatini" OR "Ethiopia" OR "Kazakhstan" OR "Kyrgystan" OR "Lao People’s Democratic Republic" OR "Laos" OR "Lesotho" OR "Malawi" OR "Mali" OR "Mongolia" OR "Nepal" OR "Niger" OR "North Macedonia" OR "Republic of Macedonia" OR "Paraguay" OR "Moldova" OR "Rwanda" OR "South Sudan" OR "Swaziland" OR "Tajikistan" OR "Turkmenistan" OR "Uganda" OR "Uzbekistan" OR "Zambia" OR "Zimbabwe"
       )
 )
 ```